-Table 1, panel A describes the minimum wage levels specified in the wage agreement relevant for people working in supermarkets and grocery stores (called "Butiksoverenskomsten") where around 44 percent of the employed 16- and 17-year olds work in 2015 according to our data.
+Table 1, panel A describes the minimum wage levels specified in the wage agreement relevant for persons working in supermarkets and grocery stores (called "Butiksoverenskomsten") where around 44 percent of the employed 16- and 17-year olds work in 2015 according to our data.
 For young workers the basic salary is DKK 63, while it is DKK 111 for adults.
 This corresponds to a difference of 55 percent.
-The minimum wage level is higher in evenings, in the weekend and for overtime work, but the difference between young workers and adults is approximately 55 percent for all categories.
-Appendix Table A.1 reports minimum wage levels for young workers and adults in other wage agreements.
-It reveals some variation across the wage agreements, but the variation is rather small, compared to the difference in wage levels between young workers and adults.
+The minimum wage level is higher in evenings, in the weekend and for overtime work, but the difference between young and adults is approximately 55 percent for all categories.
+Appendix Table A.1 reports minimum wage levels for young and adults in other wage agreements.
+It reveals some variation across the wage agreements, but the variation is rather small, compared to the difference in wage levels between youth and adults.
 The degree of dispersion in wage floors is not exceptional in Denmark and is, for example, not very different from the United States (Cahuc, Carcillo and Zylberberg, 2014).

 Danish labor market policy is often characterized as following a "flexicurity" model (Andersen and Svarer, 2007).
 The labor market is flexible in that hiring and firing costs are quite low in a European context, in particular compared to Southern Europe.
-Denmark
+Denmark complements this flexibility with generous social security policies, but this component of the